C

 These birds are busy foragers, always on the move.

 The comb-crested jacana is a large bird with unusual and distinguished features.
 It measures 7.9 to 10.6 inches long, weighs 2.4 to 5.3 ounces, and has a wingspan of 15 to 18 inches.
-It’s hard to mistake this bird due to its fleshy red, rose petal-like wattle that covers its forehead.
+It’s hard to mistake this bird due to its fleshy, red, rose petal-like wattle that covers its forehead.
 It becomes engorged with blood when they are excited.
-Its body is black to grayish-brown, with a white face and neck and black crown.
-Like other jacanas, it has incredibly long legs with enormous feet and elongated toes, allowing it to balance and walk across the water.
+Its body is black to grayish-brown, with a white face and neck and a black crown.
+Like other jacanas, it has incredibly long legs with enormous feet and elongated toes, allowing it to balance and walk across the water plants.
 Females have the same plumage, but they are larger and heavier.

-This species is relatively social, often seen in pairs, small groups, or large flocks, some living with each other on permanent marshes.
+This species is relatively social, often seen in pairs, small groups, or large flocks, and some live with each other on permanent marshes.
 Males and females reverse their sexual roles, with females looking for mates and males raising the young.
 Males can also become aggressive when defending their territory.
 They are solid and fast fliers, able to fly long distances, but they are just as comfortable in the water as in the air.
 However, they prefer to stay in the water, and their flying speed is unknown.
 Their calls are squeaky and high-pitched chitters and trills.

 Migration Pattern and Timing